Trusted WordPress tutorials, when you need them most.

 You can now choose the content you want to include or exclude from relevant search results.

-So, let’s open the first dropdown menu and choose either ‘Only show entries if’ or ‘Exclude entries if’ depending on the kind of rule you want to create.
+Simply open the first dropdown menu and choose either ‘Only show entries if’ or ‘Exclude entries if,’ depending on the kind of rule you want to create.

 Adding a custom rule to your search form

-You can now use the rest of the settings to specify the content you want to exclude or include.
+You can now use the remaining settings to specify the content you want to include or exclude.
 For example, if you wanted to include or exclude a specific category, then you’d type in the category name.

 You can also type in any custom taxonomies you want to exclude or include.